Showing posts with label mooresville. Show all posts

 Mount Airy History Museum

-Finally, seated in the back of the restaurant.
-I ordered a BLT with onion rings and Diet Coke.
-I paid for everyone's lunch.
+Finally, I was seated in the back of the restaurant.
+I ordered a BLT with onion rings and Diet Coke and paid for everyone's lunch.

 When we finished eating, we walked to the History Museum.
 We spent the remainder of the time shopping in the gift shops.
 We looked for the jail but kept going in circles.
-We were worn out from all the walking, so we headed back home.
+We were worn out from all the walking, so we returned home.

-Later that night, Tonya lit the fire pit, and we had a Weiner and marshmallow roasts.
-We also made smores.
+Later that night, Tonya lit the fire pit, and we had Weiner and marshmallow roasts and made smores.

 Another eventful day